Nukesor/comfy-table/README.md

 Comfy-table is written for the current `stable` Rust version.
 Older Rust versions may work, but aren't officially supported.

-Comfy-table doesn't allow `unsafe` code.
-As it's a "simple" formatting library, it also shouldn't be needed in the future.

 ## Examples

 ```rust